LonoxX/r6roulette/README.md

 3. Make your changes.
 4. Commit your changes: `git commit -m 'Add some feature'`.
 5. Push the branch to your fork: `git push origin feature/your-feature`.
 6. Create a pull request.
+Use the branch `contributor/pull_request`.

 # Support